Medicine Head: Career

 Medicine Head signed for Polydor Records, and Hope-Evans returned for the album One & One Is One, produced by Tony Ashton and recorded with various session musicians.
 The title track became the band's biggest hit, reaching number 3 in the UK in 1973, and they followed it up with "Rising Sun" (number 11).
 For the next album, Thru' A Five, the duo were augmented on a regular basis by Rob Townsend – previously of Family – on drums, Roger Saunders on guitar, and George Ford on bass.
 The album featured the Slim Harpo-influenced song "Slip and Slide", which became the band's final hit, reaching number 22 in the UK in 1974.
 Despite consistent touring, often as a supporting act, Medicine Head failed to place an album on the UK Albums Chart.
 For their final album, Two Man Band, recorded at Pete Townshend's Eel Pie Studios, they reverted to being a duo.
 Medicine Head finally folded in 1977.

 In 2005, Angel Air released the album Don't Stop The Dance.
-In effect it was a 'lost' album, compiling some singles from an unsuccessful period with the WWA label, and some unreleased sessions with the band as a five piece.
+In effect it was a 'lost' album, compiling some singles from an unsuccessful period with the WWA label, and some unreleased sessions with the band as a five-piece.
 In March 2007, Medicine Head's debut album New Bottles, Old Medicine was re-released on CD by Cherry Red Records.
 In May 2009, Cherry Red also released, One And One Is One – The Very Best Of Medicine Head.
 Fiddler released solo albums after the breakup of the band but revived the Medicine Head name for Fiddlersophical in 2011.

 Post break-up careers

 Since the band's break-up, both members have continued to work in the music industry.

 Fiddler was a member of British Lions and Box of Frogs, and has released solo material including a 1995 album, Return of the Buffalo.
 He has occasionally revived the Medicine Head name, to tour a show of their hits (fellow musicians have included Laurence Archer, Clive Edwards, Mark Luckhurst and James Fox) and to release further low-key recordings.
+In 2020, John Fiddler again resurrected the Medicine Head name to release 2021's Warriors of Love and 2024's Heartwork albums.

 Hope-Evans appeared on many albums, most prominently with Pete Townshend, and has played in several bands including The Dance Band, who released a 1980 album Fancy Footwork, and more recently accompanying singer-songwriter Noah Francis.